 Personal Record Inventory

-Once you have facts and biographical information notated for each ancestor, it’s time to create a personal record inventory.
-The purpose of this is to create a detailed inventory of each family member’s personal genealogy records.
+Once you have gathered facts and biographical information for each ancestor, it’s time to create a personal record inventory.
+The purpose of this is to create a detailed list of each family member’s personal genealogy records.
+Include photocopies of any and all records you have for that ancestor in chronological order.
+Not only can you keep track of the records you have for each ancestor (and where you found them), but you can also notate if originals are stored elsewhere.

 Can we just three-hole punch papers and throw them in a binder?

 You can, and some people do.
 But original materials such as documents and letters should be placed in archival storage conditions.
 Also, you don’t want to three-hole punch certain things—you might punch through the birth date on a vital record.
-I wouldn’t want to use staples or glue, either: When you alter an item, you risk changing the information on it.
+Remember not to use staples or glue, either: When you alter an item, you risk changing the information on it.

 VERNON AREA PUBLIC LIBRARY